-- creating regulations to help the assay offices (the official UK bodies who test the purity of precious metals) in their work and to help the UK jewellery trade grow
+- creating regulations to help the Assay Offices (the official UK bodies who test the purity of precious metals) in their work and to help the UK jewellery trade grow

 - maintaining the high standards of the UK’s hallmarking facilities

-- monitoring the work of the UK assay offices and their established sub-offices (including any sub-offices offshore)
+- monitoring the work of the UK Assay Offices and their established sub-offices (including any sub-offices offshore)

 Who we are

-We may co-opt (elect people from outside the Assay Offices) up to two further members.
-The members hold office for terms of 3 years.
-The Assay Masters (assay office chief executives) can’t be council members, but they have a right to attend and speak at meetings.
+We may co-opt (elect people from outside the Assay Offices) up to 2 further members.
+Such members are usually recommended by the Edinburgh and Sheffield Assay Offices.
+The Assay Masters (Assay Office Chief Executives) can’t be council members, but they have a right to attend and speak at meetings.

-We are funded entirely by the 4 UK assay offices who split the costs between them
+We are funded entirely by the 4 UK Assay Offices who split the costs between them.